-10 Oldest Ancient Civilizations That Changed The World
+10 Ancient Civilizations That Changed The World

 The world has experienced the magnificence of old civilizations in the world from the banks of the Nile in Egypt, in the Indus Valley in South Asia, and in the center of Mesopotamia in the Middle East.

-Early homo sapiens, or modern humans, are very unfamiliar, having emerged in Africa about 200,000 years ago, while the earliest hominids or human-like creatures did so approximately 2 million years ago
+Early homo sapiens, or modern humans, are very unfamiliar, having emerged in Africa about 200,000 years ago, while the earliest hominids or human-like creatures did so approximately 2 million years ago.

-In this article, we travel across time to examine the depth, complexity, and enduring legacy of 10 ancient civilizations in the world
+In this article, we will travel across time to examine the depth, complexity, and enduring legacy of 10 ancient civilizations in the world

 • Cradle of Civilization: Mesopotamia